WormBase/single-cell/README.md

 As possible, we attempt to keep the field names lower case, short, descriptive, and only using valid Python variable names so they may be accessed via the syntax `adata.var.field_name`

+For the convention used to wrangle the h5ad files see https://github.com/WormBase/single-cell/blob/main/data_wrangling_convention.md

 <font size="1" face="Arial">
 <table style="margin-left:auto;margin-right:auto;" class="tbl" cellspacing="0" cellpadding="0" >